vimpunk/cratetorrent/README.md

 The project is split up in two:
 - the `cratetorrent` library, that defines most of the functionality,
-- and a `cratetortent-cli` binary for downloading torrents via the CLI.
+- and a `cratetorrent-cli` binary for downloading torrents via the CLI.
+Note, however, that this is extremely simple at present, currently only used for integration testing.

 ## How to run